randychilau/gatsby-no-trailing-slash-github-pages/README.md

 - we want to build a new page that changes the `page.path` and add a page.matchPath property.
   - For the `page.path` property, we change it to end in `.html` with `replacePath`, so `createPage` will output the html file. (e.g. `/blog` will output `blog.html`)
-  - We add a `page.matchPath` property set to the original `page.path` (without the trailing slash) for the client router to find.
+  - We add a `page.matchPath` property set to the original `page.path` (with no-trailing-slash) for the client router to find.

 > **Question**: Why do we want to delete the page and folder that was automatically created by Gatsby?
 Don't we want to keep it so if a browser uses a trailing-slash to request the page from GitHub Pages it will serve the page?
 > **Answer**: Generally you do not want to serve two pages of identical content on two different urls because it can be confusing for SEO.
 However it is not required to delete the index.html page, and you would still have a Gatsby site that is accessible with no trailing slash.